Minor in Italian

 Program Contact: Filippo Naitana 203-582-3334

-The Minor in Italian program offers a strong foundation in Italian language and culture, giving access to the country’s extraordinarily rich tradition as well as the significant professional advantages of being proficient in a world language.
+The Italian minor offers a strong foundation in Italian language and culture, giving access to the country’s extraordinarily rich tradition as well as the significant professional advantages of being proficient in a world language.
 In particular, it can open the door to careers in government, international business, fashion and design, the food and automotive industries and education.
-A distinct feature of the Minor in Italian is the breath of its curriculum, which includes full-immersion language courses at the beginning, intermediate and advanced levels, literature seminars taught entirely in Italian, and interdisciplinary courses such as “Italy: A Journey Through Its Food, History and Culture,” which is taught in English.
+A distinct feature of the minor is the breadth of its curriculum, which includes full-immersion language courses at the beginning, intermediate and advanced levels, literature seminars taught entirely in Italian, and interdisciplinary courses such as “Florence and the Making of the Renaissance” and “Italy: A Journey Through Its Food, History and Culture,” which are taught in English.

 You’ll also have a wide variety of opportunities to explore Italian art and culture and hone your language skills through study abroad programs with our partners in Florence and Perugia, Italy.
 Quinnipiac will also coordinate internships and service-learning projects abroad for you at a range of sites: you could be learning about the international wine business at the Roccafiore Winery, helping teachers design English language workshops and curriculum at a local high school, or perhaps gaining valuable management and marketing experience at a luxury textiles business thriving in the new global economy.